hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - what situational differences may the people using the tool experience - for example testing may not be their full time role.
 They may be testing between jobs in an office, in a warehouse, in a hospital - these are all real example we came across when developing the heuristics.
 The testers may need to start and stop testing as they are interrupted by higher priority tasks (their "real work") and may need share a set of tests between them as they move between tasks as a team.
 - what else may affect people's communication?
 Think about situational, temporary or permanent inhibitors or enhancers of communication in the situation in which people encounter the tool?

+To understand *Who communicates how* you need to understand people’s characteristics, particularly their preferred communication styles.
+Use the answer to this heuristic question to help you further enrich your personas and your understanding of your stakeholders.

+You will need to either understand the specific communication preferences of your specific users, or make generalized personas based on a communication model, for example the DISC profiles.
+This is affected by people role/work persona – their behavior in work, rather than their personality.
+You can add this to your personas for the tool (see [Activities](#Activities-tools-and-techniques-to-help-answer-the-questions) below).

+The DISC profiling method identifies communication styles in four quadrants: Dominance, Influence, Steadiness and Compliance.
+Each one indicates a pace of communication and how people oriented or otherwise.
+We are all a mix of these.
+- "D" is fast moving and results driven - dashboard?
+- "I" is outgoing, people oriented - DM, interactive, group tool?
+- "S" likes structure, consistency and a steady pace - form based tool?
+- "C" likes facts, data, precision, order - spreadsheet?

+People are divided among these profiles.
+Looking at people's hobbies as a proxy for their communication styles we found a wide mix of people testing: team and solo, practical and analytical, reserved and communicative.
+You could use the DISC to provide a set of communication characteristics towards your personas.

+You also must consider accessibility needs and how those affect the choice of media, input and output options, etc.  You can use the accessibility analysis as a way to improve the communication through the tool for everyone.
+Accessibility needs may be permanent, situational or temporary.
+Accessibility needs may be based on sensory, physical, cognitive and emotional states.
 </details>